Make a DAHO or DALO request

 If the wait for a place in accommodation is unusually long, you can appeal for non-compliance with the decision of the administrative court.
 A start date to the appeal is given in the decision.

-- You can make a "gracious appeal" .
-To contest the refusal of your request, send a signed letter with the maximum of supporting documents of your situation.
+- You can lodge an "ex gratia appeal" to contest the refusal of your application.
+Send a signed letter with as many supporting documents as possible to the Commission, so that it can re-examine your case.

-The administrative court has 2 months to rule.
-The judge can oblige the ministry in charge of housing to house you if he finds that you have been designated as having priority and that you have not yet obtained housing adapted to your needs.
+The Administrative Court has 2 months to make a decision.
+The judge can force the Ministry responsible for housing to find you accommodation or housing if he finds that you have been designated a priority, but that you have not received a housing offer adapted to your needs.